kftam1994/Robo_Advisor/README.md

 3. Roll Train

-During backtesting, roll training is implemented after each new day of observation with a relatively small number of steps/epochs compared to full training
+During backtesting, roll training is implemented after each new year of observation with a relatively small number of steps/epochs compared to full training

 4. Different network structure & Pytorch Implementation